Top Global Brands Recognised For Leadership In DEI & Sustainability Onclusive's 2025 Media Influence Report

 - Regional Standouts: US brands continue to dominate in sustainability discourse, while European and Asian brands show growing leadership in DEI-focused media influence.

-- Sector Highlights: Fashion, technology, and consumer goods sectors are at the forefront, with brands like Louis Vuitton, BP, and Tesco achieving significant visibility and impact.
+- Sector Highlights: Fashion, technology, and consumer goods sectors are at the forefront, with brands like BP and Tesco achieving significant visibility and impact.

-“Onclusive's latest analysis explores the impact of brands prioritizing clear, authentic communication around DEI and sustainability versus those who, in an increasingly complex political and media landscape, do not,” said Jennifer Roberts, CMO at Onclusive.“This report provides invaluable insight into how leading companies are shaping global conversations and setting new standards for communicating corporate responsibility.”
+“Onclusive's latest analysis explores the impact of brands prioritising clear, authentic communication around DEI and sustainability versus those who, in an increasingly complex political and media landscape, do not” said Jennifer Roberts, CMO at Onclusive.“This report provides invaluable insight into how leading companies are shaping global conversations and setting new standards for communicating corporate responsibility.”

 As consumer expectations shift and regulatory pressures increase, understanding how media narratives shape brand perception is crucial.
 Onclusive's Global DEI & Sustainability Media Score offers an evidence-based approach to measuring brand influence and identifying best practices for communication strategies.